Glass kitchens — are they worth the money?

 Glass doors are also prone to bowing and can be a nightmare with fingerprints.

 There’s also the problem that they are hard to find.
 They’re typically only made by German, Italian and French kitchen brands.
-Therefore, they’re only available in some kitchen showrooms.
+Therefore, they’re only available in some showrooms.

 Alternatives to glass kitchens